Kuberwastaken/blog/content/Gaming/Undertale Genocide - How to Make the Player Feel Bad For Their Choices.md

 ---
-title: Undertale Genocide - How to Make the Player Feel Bad Murdering Characters
+title: Undertale Genocide - How to Make the Player Feel Bad For Their Choices
 draft: false
 tags:
   - Undertale